stjahyadi/go-code-test/README.md

 set TOKEN_SECRET=supersecretphrase
 ```

-In the same cli, go to <workspace>/GoMaps2020/ and run main.go to start up the server
+In the same cli, go to [workspace] and run main.go to start up the server
 ```sh
 go run main.go
 ```